 Questions to Ask Before Choosing a Clinical Supervisor

 Choosing a clinical supervisor is an important professional decision.
 Supervision will play a significant role in shaping your clinical development as a therapist.
+Asking thoughtful questions can help ensure that you find a supervisor who is a good fit for your goals and learning style.

-Ask About Qualifications
+Ask About Qualifications:

-Ask About Supervision Structure
+Ask About Supervision Structure:

+Supervision can vary widely depending on the supervisor.
 It is helpful to ask how sessions are structured, how frequently supervision occurs, and whether both individual and group supervision options are available.
+Clear expectations about structure help create a more productive supervision experience.
+At ICS, we have simplified the process for you!

-Ask About Clinical Focus
+Ask About Clinical Focus:

+Some supervisors have expertise in specific clinical areas.
 If you work with particular populations or treatment approaches, it may be helpful to find a supervisor who has experience in those areas.
+This can make supervision more relevant to your daily clinical work, and helps prepare you for the work you’d like to do in the future.

-Ask About Documentation
+Ask About Documentation:

 Island Clinical Supervision provides structured supervision opportunities for therapists in Hawaiʻi.

-Learn more at:
+Learn more at: https://islandclinicalsupervision.com

 Previous